 The cultural sector is important for Kennisland because a smart society is unimaginable without art and culture.
 The sector commentates, makes visible and inspires.
-To fulfill its task as ‘R&D lab of society’, we need a vital cultural sector that seeks for new approaches.
-Therefore, a powerful movement from within the sector itself is necessary, from directors of institutions, makers, fundraisers, marketeers and others who shape the cultural sector.
-Kennisland contributes to this network of leaders in culture through the learning programme Leiderschap in Cultuur (Leadership in Culture or LinC).
+To fulfil its task as ‘R&D lab of society’, we need a vital cultural sector that seeks for new approaches.
+Therefore, a powerful movement from within the sector itself is necessary, from directors of institutions, makers, fundraisers, marketeers and others who shape the cultural sector. ++UPDATE 2019We discontinued our activities in the cultural sector on 1 September 2019.
+We focus all our attention on the themes Care, Education and City.
+Read more about our themes here. to this network of leaders in culture through the learning programme Leiderschap in Cultuur (Leadership in Culture or LinC).

 LinC ++LinCSee also the website.covers personal growth and professionalisation, developing and trying out new ways of working, and seeking out new connections with the audience, other cultural producers, disciplines and sectors.
 LinC contributes to self-reflection, self-awarenessHerman de Coninck once said: “I would like to popularise poetry without abandoning its complexity.”
 I base my motto on this: I want to generate an interest in culture from a wide audience without abandoning its complexity.

 – Lieke Timmermans, participant LinC1, the development of a vision and the capacity for innovation and change of (potential) cultural leaders.
 LinC also means collective leadership.
 This means that LinC is a ‘movement’ that speaks out, that offers a dissenting point of view where necessary in the political debate regarding the legitimacy and value of culture and that determines its own agenda!

 Leadership means having the courage to take a position in the social debate